Thoughts from some CSA members –

 Cobblestone Farm is run by Diane Dorfer, with the invaluable help of my husband Bryan Connolly and our kids.
 I started growing in Mansfield for friends and family in 2000 while attending UConn and earning a degree in Ecology and Evolutionary Biology.
 We sold at the Storrs Market for a year before our first child was born, after which I began a home day care in town.
 As my own children and day care children have grown, there has been a progression toward full time farming.
 I am excited and honored to have the opportunity to grow for the community I care about deeply.

 While the farm is not certified, we follow organic growing practices and have signed the CT NOFA Farmer’s Pledge.
 We grow include a wide diversity of crops, many heirloom, and a few bred on the farm.
 Veggies we grow include

-peas, carrots, zucchini, potatoes, radishes, komatsuna, parsley cabbage, Swiss chard, turnips, spinach, lettuce, bok choi garlic, green beans, summer squash, arugula, beets, cucumbers, celtuce cherry tomatoes, basil, Italian dandelion, onions, sweet corn, peppers watermelon, tomatoes, kohl rabi, broccoli, leeks, amaranth greens eggplant, winter squashes, fennel, melons, dill, tomatoes, cilantro kale, pumpkins, tatsoi, turnips, celeriac and tomatillos.
+peas, carrots, zucchini, potatoes, radishes, komatsuna, parsley, cabbage, Swiss chard, turnips, spinach, lettuce, bok choi, garlic, green beans, summer squash, arugula, beets, cucumbers, cherry tomatoes, basil, Italian dandelion, onions, peppers, strawberries, tomatoes, kohl rabi, broccoli, leeks, amaranth greens, eggplant, winter squashes, fennel, melons, dill, cilantro, kale, pumpkins, tatsoi, daikon, celeriac and cauliflower.